-Day 2 Oral Hearings – AdmissionsOBC & EWS Reservation in Postgraduate Medical Admissions
+Day 2 Oral Hearings – AdmissionsOBC & EWS Reservation in Postgraduate Medical Admissions (PG NEET)

 On October 7th, 2021, a three-judge bench comprising Justices D.Y.
 Chandrachud, Vikram Nath and B.V.
 Nagarathna heard four writ petitions challenging reservations of the All India Quota (AIQ) seats in medical postgraduate courses through the National Eligibility Entrance Test (NEET) for the second day.